32 DIY Ideas for How to Make a Fairy Garden

 Fairy gardens are miniature versions of full-fledged gardens and allow you to use your gardening skills in a limited space.
 You can grow your own plants or use artificial ones.
 Ornaments are mini versions of real-life gardening tools, chairs, steps, paths, etc. They are thought to be the roaming grounds of fairies that bring you good luck.

-Try your bit for your a greener earth by putting together mini landscapes that bring forth the beauty of mother nature combined with creativity and imagination.
+Try your bit for your greener earth by putting together mini landscapes that bring forth the beauty of mother nature combined with creativity and imagination.

 Reclaimed materials make wonderful fairy houses.
 They are the perfect craft for kids looking for some fun during the monsoons.